shalini161/SAR_Logic/README.md

 ### Pre-Layout Simulation

-To clone the Repository and download the Netlist files for Simulation, enter the following commands in your terminal.
+To clone the Repository and simulate the Netlist, enter the following commands in your terminal.

 ```
 $  sudo apt install -y git